Are solopreneurs good clients for freelance writing jobs?

 However, my contact is not in charge of accounts payable.
 Sometimes he or she doesn’t know what the company’s payment policies are, if they process invoices on a certain date each month, what payment platform they use for contractors, etc.

 Delays are usually about miscommunications between the person who hires me, any other people who need to “approve’ my invoice,” and the individual who is actually in charge of making the payment.
+Our freelancer invoicing guide goes over a lot of this.

 This is a non-issue with solopreneurs.
 The person who hires you is also the person writing the checks.
 My solopreneur clients are my promptest payers.
 And if there’s an issue, solopreneurs don’t have to “get back to you,” about what’s wrong and spend hours of their time tracking down the right person to hassle.